 Need an expert in an area related to marine stressors?
 View the Marine Stressors Forum expertise database here.
 If you would like to be added to this database please contact [email protected]

 Forum Co-Convenors: Dr Mark Hartl (Heriot Watt University).
 Dr Hartl is an Associate Professor of Marine Biology and a Marine Ecotoxicologist.

 Forum Co-Convenor: Prof Karen Diele (Edinburgh Napier University) interests in climate change and multiple stressors

-Steering Group: Daniel Merckel (SEPA – interests in Environmental Chemistry); Peter Tyack (St Andrews – interests in Noise); Hannah Anderson (Marine Scotland); Sinead Collins (Edinburgh – interests in environmental change and microbes); Matthew Wale (ENU – interests in noise impacts), Frances Orton (University of West Scotland)
+Steering Group: Daniel Merckel (SEPA – interests in Environmental Chemistry); Peter Tyack (St Andrews – interests in Noise); Hannah Anderson (Marine Scotland); Sinead Collins (Edinburgh – interests in environmental change and microbes); Matthew Wale (ENU – interests in noise impacts), Frances Orton (Centre of Ecology and Hydrology UK)

 We’re working behind the scenes to bring you a suite of useful, and updateable, resources including:

 If you would like to be updated when the resources section is live please let us know.